 Dedicated in 2007, the Prindle Institute for Ethics is nestled in the heart of DePauw’s Nature Park near the main DePauw campus.
 The innovative, sustainable design provides a space for students, faculty, and other members of our community to get away from their busy lives and reflect or work in peace.
 The Bartlett Reflection Center, connected by a series of streams and waterfalls to the Prindle Institute, is a complementary space conducive to meditation and contemplation.
 The Wood Library (named in memory of Steven Wood) is housed in the Prindle Institute and includes over 1,500 books on ethics and related publications.
 Lake Flato Architects, leaders in green architecture, created our building’s award-winning design.
 In May 2008, the Prindle Institute became Indiana’s first Gold-rated building certified by the U.S. Green Building Council.
-Our LEED (Leadership in Energy and Environmental Design)-certified facilities minimize impact on the surrounding DePauw Nature Park and features a configuration around a landscaped courtyard that decreases energy use.
+Our LEED (Leadership in Energy and Environmental Design)-certified facilities minimize impact on the surrounding DePauw Nature Park and feature a configuration around a landscaped courtyard that decreases energy use.
 Locally-quarried limestone and regionally-harvested woods provide color and texture that meet the rigorous standards of the U.S. Green Building Council.

 Guidelines for Building Use

 The Prindle Institute auditorium and conference rooms are available to all members of the DePauw community.
 We welcome all ethics-related programming including retreats, lectures, presentations and small-group discussions.
-Please schedule your event at Prindle as far in advance as possible.
+Please schedule your event at the Prindle Institute as far in advance as possible.

 Priority Given to the Following Groups: